 - Its Chipset

 - Its VRM size and Phase Power Design

 The chipset defines whether a motherboard can overclock or not.
-For instance, the AMD A520 chipset does NOT allow overclocking, the B550 and the X570 does.
+For instance, the AMD A520 chipset does NOT allow overclocking, but the B550 and the X570 do.

 Also Read: What Makes a Motherboard Good?